CancerDataAggregator/CDA-HelpDesk/docs/documentation/cdapython/man_pages/faq.md

 Both of these results are correct, in that they give back true information, but which you should use depends on your use case.
 If you really just care about Jane, then you should search by subject and join other tables to that.
 If you want to replicate some analysis that Jane was part of, you'll need the data for all of the other subjects as well, and would search by file, then join to subject.

-2. How do I merge/join together data from multiple searches?
+### 2. How do I merge/join together data from multiple searches?

 This depends on both what data you're joining.

+#### join two tables
 If you just want to join any two tables, cda-python will do that for you:

 `fetch_rows(table='subject', link_to_table='diagnosis')` will return a joint table of subject and diagnosis data, put any two table names in, and whatever search terms you want to add to get your desired result.